A modern-age man can be described using a number of epithets - but patience is not one of them.

 In the end, everything comes down to this:

-• Lower your body fat to 12-15% - that way you’ll start with lean muscle tone.
+• If necessary, lower your body fat first - that way you’ll start with lean muscle tone.

 • Less body fat increases the testosterone level which leads to higher rates of muscle protein synthesis, aka more muscle gain.

-• By gaining 2 pounds per month, you’ll be able to maximize the natural muscle growth and minimise the chances of creating fat deposits.
+• By gaining 2 pounds per month, you’ll be able to maximise the natural muscle growth and minimise the chances of creating fat deposits.

-• Stick to compound movement, the principle of overload and regular but moderate workout routine.
+• Stick to compound movements, the principle of overload and regular but moderate workout routines.

 The best way to build muscle is by doing it naturally.
-For those who claim the opposite… well, don’t believe in everything you hear.
-People tend to look for quick and easy solutions, which often leads to regrettable decisions.
+For those who claim the opposite… well, don’t believe everything you hear.
+People tend to look for quick and easy solutions, which often leads to regret later down the track.
+Remember, slow and steady wins the race!

 Good things take time, and that especially applies to working out.
 There are no overnight fix-ups.
 Be patient, stay informed and work hard.
 It will all be worth it once you see the end result.